FourThievesVinegar/solderless-microlab/docs/assembly-reactor-unit.md

 ### 12pin wiring

-Connect the 12-wire Phoenix connector to the stepper motor cables for the 3 peristalic pumps.
+Connect the 12-wire Phoenix connector to the stepper motor cables for the 3 peristaltic pumps.
 When viewed from the back of the open box the pump from left to right are Z, Y, X.
 - On the back on the Phoenix connector, from the left, insert and then screw down the power cables for the X and then Y and then Z cables.
 Each cable has 4 wires.
 From the left connect the wires in this order:
   - black
   - green
   - blue
   - red
     - Take the other end of the 4-wire cable and place the black and green wire in their own slots of the 4-to-1 wire connector #1.
 Then put the red and blue wires together in one slot.
 That leaves the last slot open for power (-12V), put the 4" black wire in that slot.
-  - Plug the X cable into the X motor, the Y cable into the Y motor and the the Z cable into the Z motor.
+  - Plug the X cable into the X motor, the Y cable into the Y motor and the Z cable into the Z motor.

     <IMG ALT="Wiring the pump wires" SRC="./media/pumps-unit/phx_cables.png" WIDTH="400" />